SoftwareAG/c8y-docs/content/thin-edge/thin-edge-developer-tools-bundle/plugin-api.md

 For many plugins this command will do nothing.
 However, it gives the plugin an opportunity to:
-* Update the dependencies before an operation, i.e. a sequence of actions.
+* Update the dependencies before an operation, that is a sequence of actions.
    Notably, a debian plugin can update the `apt` cache issuing an `apt-get update`.
 * Start a transaction, in case the plugin is able to manage rollbacks.

 This command takes no arguments.
 No output is expected.
-If the `prepare` command fails, then the planned sequences of actions (i.e. the whole sm operation) is cancelled.
+If the `prepare` command fails, then the planned sequences of actions (that is the whole sm operation) is cancelled.

 ### Finalize command